revisit-studies/study/README.md

-# The reVISit study repository
+# reVISit study – Interactive, Web-Based User Studies.

 Create your own interactive, web-based data visualization user studies by cloning/forking and editing configuration files and adding stimuli in the `public` folder.